Three weeks into production. Median latency 380ms. Error rate 0.3%. Token spend on budget. SLO review signed off. The team moved on.

 f"Query: {query}\nResponse: {response}\n"

 Prompt drift is invisible by design.
-Nobody announces it.
-A developer refactors a helper function, a template variable changes scope, a conditional branch that used to include an instruction now skips it.
-The effective prompt the model receives changes — and unless you're hashing your templates, you have no record it happened.
+A developer refactors a helper.
+A template variable shifts scope.
+A conditional branch that used to include an instruction now skips it.
+The effective prompt the model receives changes, and unless you're hashing the template, no deployment log will mention it.

-The fix requires one function and one span attribute.
-Hash your prompt template before rendering it with user data, and attach that hash to every LLM call span.
-When the hash changes, you know the template changed — regardless of whether any deployment log mentions it.
+The fix is one function and one span attribute.
+Hash the template before rendering it with user data.
+Attach the hash to every LLM call span.
+When the hash moves, the template moved — whether or not anyone wrote a changelog entry.

-Correlate hash changes with quality score trends in the following 24–48 hours.
-A hash change accompanied by a quality score drop is almost always the root cause.
-A hash change with no quality impact is usually safe to let stand.
-The combination tells you what a deployment log alone cannot: whether the change actually mattered to output quality.
+The leverage is in correlation.
+A hash change followed by a quality score drop within 24–48 hours is almost always the root cause.
+A hash change with no quality impact is the safe case — note it and move on.
+The combination tells you what a deployment log alone cannot: did the change actually matter.

-One thing to note: this only catches changes to the template itself, not changes to the data interpolated into it.
-For cases where changing context (like user history, retrieved documents, or business rules) is the source of quality drift, you need embedding-based drift detection on the rendered input distribution.[6]
-Prompt hashing is a fast, zero-cost signal for the most common cause of silent regressions — it's not a complete solution.
+One constraint: hashing catches changes to the template itself, not to the data interpolated into it.
+When user history, retrieved documents, or business rules drift, you need embedding-based drift detection on the rendered input distribution.[6]
+Hashing is a zero-cost signal for the most common silent regression.
+It's not the whole story, and a team that claims otherwise is selling something.

 from opentelemetry import trace